 REP stands for the Relationship Education Project, formerly known as The Megan Project.
-REP is Safe Harbor’s dating violence awareness and education program.
+REP is Safe Harbor’s primary prevention program and curriculum targeted towards young people.
 REP is designed to create a safe place for young people to think critically, develop tools and skills, and promote healthy relationships in their lives to prevent relationship abuse.

-REP is currently offered in three different formats.
+REP Facilitator Training is offered in a variety of formats.

 REP 1 is our basic curriculum offered in a 45 – 90 minute block.
-This one-time presentation is aimed to equip students with the basics of dating violence.
-We discuss definitions & types of abuse, warnings signs, relevant stories and how to prevent and respond to dating violence.
+This one-time presentation is aimed to equip students with the basics of relationship abuse.
+We discuss definitions & types of abuse, warnings signs, and how to prevent and respond to relationship abuse.

 CYAP or Community Youth Action Project Presentations are done after a class has completed REP units and want to plan an outreach project in their school or community.